What's a One-Wall Kitchen?

 Gourmet Upgrade

 This upgrade makes use of vertical space by adding another tier of upper cabinets near the ceiling and placing tall pantry storage by the new wall oven.
-The new island is like a second wall, providing space for a separate cooktop, additional storage and an eating counter.
+The new island provides space for additional storage and dining.

 - Replace the cabinetry and hardware, adding a tier of cabinets near the ceiling.

-- Add a two-level, granite-topped island with seating.
+- Add a stone-topped island with storage and seating.

 - Upgrade to stone flooring with radiant heat.